-Who is Eligible
+Who is Eligible?

-as a spouse or dependent under the policyholder's coverage by PEIA at the time of the policyholder's death, may elect to continue health coverage as a policyholder in his or her own right under the health plan using a Surviving Dependent enrollment form available from PEIA.
+The surviving spouse or dependent of an active or retired public employee who was insured as a spouse or dependent under the policyholder's coverage by PEIA at the time of the policyholder's death, may elect to continue health coverage as a policyholder in his or her own right under the health plan using a Surviving Dependent enrollment form available from PEIA.